pauliacomi/pyGAPS/README.rst

 Overview
 ========

-pyGAPS (Python General Adsorption Processing Suite) is a framework for adsorption data analysis written in Python 3.
+pyGAPS (Python General Adsorption Processing Suite) is a framework for adsorption data analysis and fitting written in Python 3.

 .. start-badges